 The Burke Foundation and Marquette University are pleased to offer the Burke Scholarship Program.
 This scholarship was created through the generosity of the late Richard A. Burke, a 1956 graduate of the College of Business Administration and the founder of Trek Corp.
 The Burke Scholarship is a four-year program for first-year, full-time undergraduate students who have a passion for social justice and a commitment to serve others.
 This full-tuition scholarship is awarded annually to 10 academically talented Wisconsin high school seniors who exhibit leadership, have demonstrated exceptional commitment to community, and aspire to pursue careers that benefit the public good.
 Scholarship recipients may also receive a stipend for living expenses based on their financial need.

-The full-tuition scholarship and need-based stipend are renewable each year of the recipient’s four-year (eight-semester) undergraduate program provided the recipient maintains a 3.0/B GPA, meets program requirements, and lives on campus for the first two years.
+The full-tuition scholarship and need-based stipend are renewable each year of the recipient’s four-year (eight-semester) undergraduate program provided the recipient maintains good academic standing, meets program requirements, and lives on campus for the first two years.
 For additional program details about this award, review the applicable Award Information Guide, available from the Office of Student Financial Aid at marquette.edu/financialaid.

 - Eligibility for and the amount of the stipend depends upon student need

 - Wisconsin high school senior or entering first-year student following a service gap year

 - Demonstrated commitment to social justice and community service through leadership, volunteerism, career goals, and a passion to make a difference

 - Demonstrated academic excellence through high GPA, ACT/SAT and application materials.
 Applicants applying under the test optional policy are eligible and will be given equal consideration.